harlan-zw/laradock-cli/README.md

 `LARADOCK_CLI_PATH=./laradock/`

-Laradock CLI will also move the paths of your environment variables and set any log files to go to a runtime folder.
+Laradock CLI will also move the paths of your environment variables and set any log files to go to laravels storage folder.

 ### Laradock Commands